-At N is for Nursery we focus on promoting positive behaviour to encourage children to learn by good example.
-Our staff demonstrate to the children how to be a good role model, for example remembering to say please and thank you.
-We praise all attempts at good and positive behaviour and distract them to stop undesirable behaviour - this way children learn the benefits of listening and being helpful.
+At N, we focus on promoting positive behaviour to encourage children to learn positive ways to ways to interact with their peers and with adults.
+Our Educators role model to the children, for example, remembering to say please and thank you.
+We praise all attempts at positive behaviour and ensure children are sufficiently challenged to help to prevent undesirable behaviour – children learn the benefits of listening and being helpful.
 We try to focus our teaching with the children on things they can do, rather than telling them what they can’t do, for example, if a child is throwing toys, we will show them what they can throw, and find a ball for an activity which involves making friends.
-We work closely with parents to ensure continuity as much as possible; we will manage inappropriate behaviour and inform parents/carers.
-Whilst in the nursery, staff should use a gentle, calm tone, and child friendly and age appropriate language when dealing with undesirable behaviour.
-Staff will always keep calm and should never show that undesirable behaviour has had any impact on them.
+We work closely with parents to ensure continuity as much as possible; we support children to learn how to regulate their behaviour and inform parents/carers.
+Whilst in the nursery, Educators use a gentle, calm tone, and child-friendly and age-appropriate language.

 Concerns and complaints procedures

-N is for Nursery has an open door policy to welcome parents and carers at all times.
+N has an open-door policy; we welcome parents and carers at all times.
 Our culture is one of accountability, communication and transparency in order to engender and maintain trust with parents and carers.
 We constantly strive to provide a continuously improving environment that operates at a high standard.
-To that end, we work in partnership with parents/carers and outside agencies and we welcome any comments or suggestions that will help us to improve.
+To that end, we work in partnership with parents/carers and outside agencies, and we welcome any comments or suggestions that will help us to improve.

 Equality & diversity policy